Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 By default, payments are captured immediately (or with [delay](https://docs.adyen.com/online-payments/capture#capture-delay)) after authorisation.
 For payment methods that support separate authorization and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
 This also allows you to cancel the payment/authorization.

-For instance:

-- All Klarna payments [have to be manually captured](https://docs.adyen.com/payment-methods/klarna/web-component#capture) within 28 days after authorization, even if you have enabled automatic capture on your Adyen merchant account.
+Payments like [Klarna](https://docs.adyen.com/payment-methods/klarna/web-component#capture) or [Affirm](https://docs.adyen.com/payment-methods/affirm/web-component#capture-the-payment) have to be manually captured, even if you have enabled automatic capture for other payment methods.
-- All Affirm payments also require [manually captured](https://docs.adyen.com/payment-methods/affirm/web-component#capture-the-payment) as same as Klarna payments.

 If you need to explicitly request a capture for each payment please follow our [manual capture documentation](./ManualCapture.md).

 # Cancel or refund